 Gently rolling slopes add visual interest and charm to your lawn.
 Nothing complements a hillside like lush, green grass covering it.
 Planting grass seed on hills is not much different than planting it on a level surface.
 The biggest consideration is preventing the grass seed from getting washed away or drying out due to runoff of water from the hill.
 Simply plant your seed and cover until it grows, and your slopes will be the envy of all.

-Loosen the top of the soil, using a rototiller or aerator to penetrate down 2 or 3 inches.
+Loosen the soil, using a rototiller or aerator to penetrate down 2 or 3 inches.
 Rake over the soil bed to break up large clumps and remove debris such as sticks, stones and roots.
-Level slight depressions as you work to create an even slope.
+Level slight depressions as you go to create an even slope.
 Push some soil to the side, to use later for covering seeds.
+Work your way across the area to be seeded.

 Spread a starter fertilizer across the soil bed.
 Mix the fertilizer in slightly by raking.